Vikaspogu/blog/content/blog/slack-bot/index.md

 Create a new bot at [slack apps](https://api.slack.com/apps)

-- Give your new app a name
+- Give your new application a name
-- Choose workspace you created before to install the app
+- Choose the workspace you created before installing the bot application

 ![create_app](create_app.png)

-Then go to `Features > OAuth & Permissions` screen to scroll down to `Bot Token Scopes` to specify the OAuth scopes, select `app_mentions` and `chat_write` to enable the bot to send messages.
+Then go to the `Features > OAuth & Permissions` screen to scroll down to `Bot Token Scopes` to specify the OAuth scopes, and select `app_mentions` and `chat_write` to enable the bot to send messages.

 ![add_oauth](add_oauth.png)

-Before jumping into application setup, let's copy signing secret and verification token from basic information page. we'll be using this later in our nodejs application
+Before jumping into the application setup, copy the signing secret and verification token from the basic information page.
+We'll be using this later in our NodeJS application.

 ![secret_token](secret_token.png)

 ## Application setup

-Create a npm project, install `@slack/bolt` and `dotenv` packages
+Create an npm project, install `@slack/bolt` and `dotenv` packages

 ```bash
 mkdir test-bot && cd test-bot